 Rain in the rice, sugar, salt, rose water (or lemon/orange zest) and dried fruits.
 Using a wooden spoon, initially stir every 3-4 minutes so that the rice doesn't stick together.
 Turn down the heat to medium-low and simmer gently, stirring every 5 minutes.

-The rice pudding will start to thicken naturally after 25 minutes.
+The rice pudding will start to thicken naturally after 25 minutes with a lovely creamy texture.
 Continue to simmer and stir gently for another 5 minutes.
 Adjust with a little more sugar or salt to your taste if necessary.
 Transfer to individual pots or dishes.
-Either serve warm or cool and chill and serve next morning.

 Notes